• Skip to primary navigation

 Step 2: Find the ideas

 Again, this is something that’s ongoing.
-Also in my Mail program, I have a folder called “Ideas” and as I find stories, hear about them, read about them in the newspaper, etc, I’ll make a note of them and chuck them in that folder.
+Also in my email program, I have a folder called “Ideas” and as I find stories, hear about them, read about them in the newspaper, etc, I’ll make a note of them and chuck them in that folder.
 Sometimes I might think that idea works for a particular magazine or style of publication (parenting mags/websites) and I’ll jot that down as well so that I don’t forget.
-These ideas take seconds to jot down and can save hours of research.
+These ideas take seconds to make a note of, and can save hours of research.

 Step 3: Mix and match

 I open up a Word document and start working publication by publication.
 Let’s say I want to pitch a story to my editor at Elle magazine.
-I’ll look through my idea file and see if there’s anything there that might interest her.
-If so, I’ll write down “Elle– fabulous idea” in my newly-opened word file.
+I’ll look through my ideas file and see if there’s anything there that might interest her.
+If so, I’ll write “Elle–fabulous idea” in my newly opened word file.

 Because I already have a relationship with this magazine, I don’t need to hunt down the name of the editor or look through archives to see if my idea fits.
 If I’m not familiar with a publication, this step can take a while.
-I’ll read through back issues if I have them or a publication’s website, look through MediaBistro’s How to Pitch guide if there is one, find out who is editing what section and basically do all the grunt work to make sure this idea is a perfect fit for this magazine.
-Since I might have made a note of this market months ago, I make sure to check that my contact information, etc, is all current.
+I’ll read through back issues if I have them, read through the publication’s website, look through our How to Pitch page, find out who is editing what section and basically do all the grunt work to make sure this idea is a perfect fit for this magazine.
+Since I might have made a note of this market months ago, I check that my contact information is current.

 If I don’t have an idea at the ready, this is the point at which I’ll brainstorm.
 This is obviously the most time-consuming process, but it’s also pretty fun.
-One by one, I’ll match publication to idea.
+One by one, I’ll match the publication to the idea.
 I came up with about 40 the last time around.
-A single really good brainstorming session can set you up for 25 queries a week.
+A single brainstorming session can set you up for 25 queries a week.

 Step 4: Write the pitches